macmacs/aws-bootstrap/docs/how-to-start.md

 ## NOTES:

-* some Jenkins jobs may require manual confirmation (e.g. for 'terrafor apply' stage), please hover your mouse over the paused stage to see confirmation button
+* some Jenkins jobs may require manual confirmation (e.g. for 'terraform apply' stage), please hover your mouse over the paused stage to see confirmation button

 ## STEPS: